AUSTRAC enrolment opens 31 March — compliance deadline: 1 July 2026

 Report Suspicious Activity

 If you suspect money laundering or terrorism financing, file a Suspicious Matter Report (SMR) directly to AUSTRAC.
-You have 10 business days.
+You must report as soon as practicable, generally within 3 business days.

 Real Estate-Specific Scenarios